AdobeDocs/analytics.en/help/implement/vars/page-vars/evar-merchandising.md

 * Product syntax merchandising eVars are mapped under `productListItems[]._experience.analytics.customDimensions.eVars.eVar1` to `productListItems[]._experience.analytics.customDimensions.eVars.eVar250`.
 * Product syntax merchandising events are mapped under `productListItems[]._experience.analytics.event1to100.event1.value` to `productListItems[]._experience.analytics.event901to1000.event1000.value`.
 [Event serialization](events/event-serialization.md) XDM fields are mapped under `productListItems[]._experience.analytics.event1to100.event1.id` to `productListItems[]._experience.analytics.event901to1000.event1000.id`.

+>[!NOTE]
+>
+>When events are set under productListItems, they do not also need to be set in the event string.
+If they are set in both places the value in the event string will take precedence.

 The following example shows a single [product](products.md) using multiple merchandising eVars and events:

 ```js